quentinprieels/TFE25-462-rnfoc-ofdm/BUILDING.md

 [Knowledge base of Ettus Research](https://kb.ettus.com/), and especially from the [Getting Started with RFNoC in UHD 4.0](https://kb.ettus.com/Getting_Started_with_RFNoC_in_UHD_4.0) page.

+## Building the RFNoC OOT module

+> TODO: create the build folder and explain the different build targets

+## Installing the RFNoC OOT module

+> TODO: Installing the RFNoC OOT module (to install the python library)

 ## Load a custom FPGA image

 To load a custom FPGA image, you can use the `uhd_image_loader` command.